Qumulo/QumuloCustomConnector/workshop/qcc-workshop-holstart.md

 ### Review the Qumulo Custom Connector PowerShell Script

 ### Step 1.
-Open the Qumulo Custom Connector PowerShell script
+Review of the QumuloCustomerConnector.ps1 PowerShell script

-- In PowerShell, open the script located on your Desktop at `C:\Users\Qumulo\Desktop\qcc\QumuloCustomerConnector.ps1`.
+- In the PowerShell 7 command window launched in the previous step, cd to `C:\Users\Qumulo\Desktop\qcc`
+   - Do not launch the script yet!
+We still need to configure QCC before running the script *(coming up)*

 <p align="center">
   <img src="https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/qcc-open-pwsh.png?raw=true" alt="QCC in pwsh">